systemli/ansible-role-userli/README.md

 Dependencies
 ------------

-There are no fixed dependencies, but you need PHP >= 7.1, a webserver and a database.
+There are no fixed dependencies, but you need PHP, a webserver and a database.
 See `molecule/default/prepare.yml` for an example setup.

 Example Playbook